PubblyDevelopment/pubbly/README.md

 ## Overview

 Pubbly is Team CCI's winning submission to the Global Learning Xprize.
-It is four main software projects, each in it's own repository, each with a specific README.
+It is four major (and one minor) software projects, each in it's own repository, each with a specific README.

 * [Pubbly Design Tools](https://github.com/PubblyDevelopment/pubbly_design_tools)